citusdata/citus_docs/sharding/data_modeling.rst

   GROUP BY page_id;

-As long as the `working set <https://en.wikipedia.org/wiki/Working_set>`_ for this query fits in memory, this is an appropriate solution for many application since it offers maximum flexibility.
+As long as the `working set <https://en.wikipedia.org/wiki/Working_set>`_ for this query fits in memory, this is an appropriate solution for many applications since it offers maximum flexibility.
 However, even if you don’t need to scale yet, it can be useful to consider the implications of scaling out on your data model.

 Distributing tables by ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^